 Let's see some more transcendental functions at work.
 Type gamma(10).
 No problem (type 9! to check).
 Type gamma(100).
-The number is now written in exponential format because the default accuracy is too small to give the correct result (type 99! to get the complete answer).
-To get the complete value, there are two solutions.
-The first and most natural one is to increase the precision.
-Since gamma(100) has 156 decimal digits, type p 170 to be on the safe side, then gamma(100) once again.
-After some work, the printed result is this time perfectly correct.
+The number is now written in exponential format because the default accuracy is too small to give the correct result.
+To get all digits, the most natural solution is to increase the precision; since gamma(100) has 156 decimal digits, type \p 170 to be on the safe side, then gamma(100) once again.
+Another one is to compute 99! directly.